agiliq/django-admin-cookbook/docs/calculated_fields.rst

 Performance considerations for calculated_fields
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-With either of the above approaches, you would be running two exta queries per object (One per caluclated field).
+With either of the above approaches, you would be running two exta queries per object (One per calculated field).
 You can find how to optimize this in
 :doc:`optimize_queries`.